kevinlinxc/UnpauseFFRK/README.md

 The name of the ouput video, default `output.mp4`.
 The output should remain .mp4 unless you know what you are doing.
 ## FRAME_SKIP_AFTER_PAUSE
 The number of frames to skip after an unpause, to skip the intentional lag that unpausing creates.
 I manually figured out it was around 8-14 frames for me, so I set it to `7`.

+# Future features
+I'm pretty busy but if enough people ask for these features I'll consider working on them.
+Even better, if you can make them happen I'll happily review and merge.
+- Cropping on the horizontal sides, for videos that need that
+- An image viewer so you can choose the cropping percentages with the help of a visual
+- Audio